2025 Music Reviews

 Sparks, Mad!
 (2025) 😡👍

-Both of the Maels are in their late 70's, so it's quite impressive they're still making music ... and as mildly annoying as a lot of this is with its campy nature and repetitiveness ("I-405 Rules" is grating), being critical of them is just plain mean.
+Both of the Maels are in their late 70's, so it's impressive they're still making music ... and as mildly annoying as a lot of this is with its campy nature and repetitiveness ("I-405 Rules" is grating), being critical of them is just plain mean.
 They're literally "grandfathered in," and some respect for the decades of work they've put in (and tours they've gone on) should be applauded.
 Come on Rock & Roll Hall of Fame: put 'em in.

 Stereolab, Instant Holograms on Metal Film (2025) C